Grand Master Moe "G"….Don't crossface me, bro!

 - Southern California

-Review: 1MORE 1M301 Single Driver In-Ear Headphone with In-line Microphone and Remote
+Review: 1MORE Triple Driver In-Ear Headphone with In-line Microphone and Remote

-I was introduced to the 1MORE Single Driver – through a contact from 1MORE who had them in their stable, and wanted to know my thoughts of the in-ear monitor (IEM).
-Thanks to the contact for the Single Driver in exchange for my honest opinion.
+I was introduced to the 1MORE Triple Driver In-Ear Headphones – through a contact from 1MORE who had them in their stable, and wanted to know my thoughts of the in-ear monitor (IEM).
+Thanks to the contact for the Triple Driver in exchange for my honest opinion.
+I have listened to the Single and Dual Driver earphones for a while before being introduced to the Triple Driver earphones, so up to being introduced to the Triple Driver; my thinking was that the Dual Driver was the top-of the-line-model.
 A quick background of me is of a person who loves music and likes to listen to as many IEMs as possible, from all available price-points.
-I have listened to IEMs as costly as free (given to me to listen while I was on a tour bus, up to $2,699 for a standalone IEM and $2,999.99 electrostatic IEM that required the use of an included Digital-to-Analog Converter/Amplifier (DAC/Amp) for it to function).
-Will the earphone from the sister company Xiaomi - accomplish true bliss?
+I have listened to IEMs as costly as free (given to me to listen while I was on a tour bus, up to $2,699 for a standalone IEM and $2,999.99 electrostatic IEM that required the use of an included Digital-to-Analog Converter/Amplifier [DAC/Amp] for it to function).
+Will the IEM from the Chinese sister company Xiaomi - accomplish true bliss?
 Let’s find out!

-1MORE 1M301 Single Driver In-Ear Headphones with In-line Microphone and Remote
+1MORE Triple Driver In-Ear Headphone with In-line Microphone and Remote

 iPhone 6 (Space Gray, 128GB): $849.99 or $399.99 with a 2-Year Contract